-Whether you're just starting out in real estate or are a seasoned pro, there are always things you can do to improve your marketing initiatives.
+Whether you're just starting out in real estate or are a seasoned pro, there are always things you can do to improve your real estate business's marketing initiatives.
 After all, your success as a real estate agent is dictated by your ability to market effectively.

 Check out the new, updated version of this blog we wrote as part of the Flashback Friday series!